JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/project_cleanup/index.md

 ![Get warnings on missing imports](./screenshots/missing_import.png)

-TODO Update screenshot

-Click on it, then `Alt-Enter` and choose `Import default 'React' from module "react"`.
+Click on the red squiggly, then `Alt-Enter` and choose `Import default 'React' from module "react"`.
 The IDE generates the proper import:

 ![Let the IDE generate missing imports](./screenshots/add_import.png)

-TODO Update screenshot
+Once finished, invoke `Optimize Imports` (`Ctrl-Alt-O` for Win/Linux and macOS) to get rid of the `Component` import.

 Let's say I wanted to rename `App`.
 Where is it being used?